Hello, welcome to the year four page of our website!

 The second half term, our theme will be Push The Button.
 This is where we will think about how things work and the mechanisms needed.
 We learn about cams and levers and make our own, as well as work in teams to make our own marble runs.
 The theme runs perfectly alongside our science in this term, which is Electricity, where we will build circuits and eventually make our own torches.

-This term's books
+Autumn term's books

 Our first book is Varjak Paw, by S F Said.
 We read it in class and use it to inspire our writing- Varjak diaries, descriptive writing about the city, discussions about the Vanishings and more.